isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2362.md

 ---
-title: HReasily Online Payroll Version 5 - Package A - 5 Employees
+title: Swipetask PRO - Swipetask Facility-OPS
 permalink: /productivity-solutions-grant/solutionrepo/solution2362
 ---

 ### Description

-HReasily is a cloud-based HR solution that provides end-to-end employee data collection and automated payroll processing, localized payroll with direct upload to CPF Board and local banks, leave management, expense and claim management, staff management, face recognition clocking system and performance appraisal management.
+Swipetask is a Workforce & Task-management solution for optimization, productivity-enhancement and advanced reporting for Distributed workforces.
+The solutions offers clear, fast, real-time Notifications, Attendance taking, Quality monitoring, micro-learning & ability to act on input from IoT sensors - all in one system.
+Reports from the system are 'instant' and allow for analysis.
+Swipetask is designed for many Use-cases incl.
+Professional Cleaning-Services & Integrated Facility-Management.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/361_Degree_HReasily_20210092_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Swipetask_20210229_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria